krishansingh7/Food-Hut/README.md

-# 🚀 Crispy Bytes - A Dynamic Food Ordering Platform
+# Food Hut - A Dynamic Food Ordering Platform

-I'm thrilled to unveil my first React App, "Crispy Bytes"! 🎉 It's more than a Swiggy clone; it's a dynamic food ordering platform where I explored the depths of development. 💻 This project was a true learning journey for me as a newcomer!
+I'm thrilled to unveil my first React App, "Food Hut"! 🎉 It's like a clone but more than a Swiggy clone; it's a dynamic food ordering platform where I explored the depths of development. 💻 This project was a true learning journey for me as a newcomer!

 ## 🛠️ Tech Stack:
 - ✅ React JS: Crafting a user-friendly interface and dynamic components.